-Approximately 50,000 patients from the United States and abroad visit the Department of Ophthalmology at Mayo Clinic in Minnesota each year.
+Approximately 80,000 patients from the U.S. and abroad visit the Department of Ophthalmology at Mayo Clinic each year.
 This large and diverse patient base allows our residents and fellows to see and treat a wide variety of diseases during their training.

 Each oculoplastics consultant at Mayo Clinic has considerable experience in evaluating and treating patients with complex ophthalmic disorders, and each has his and her own particular interests, expertise, and approach to patient diagnosis and management.
-Our fellows have found this varied exposure very rewarding from the educational perspective.
+Our fellows have found this varied exposure very rewarding from an educational perspective.
 The staff has collectively published hundreds of manuscripts in peer-reviewed journals and contributed to many well-known books.

 Her clinical interests cover the spectrum of oculoplastic and orbital surgery.
-Dr. Bradley has also completed the Graduate Training Program in Clinical Investigation at the Johns Hopkins Schools of Medicine and Public Health to allow her to further pursue her research interests including outcomes measurement and quality of life assessment in oculoplastic surgery.
-She is the recipient of an NIH grant to study quality of life issues in patients with Graves' orbitopathy.
+Dr. Bradley has also completed the Graduate Training Program in Clinical Investigation at the Johns Hopkins Schools of Medicine and Public Health to allow her to further pursue her research interests, including outcomes measurement and quality-of-life assessment in oculoplastic surgery.
+She is the recipient of an NIH grant to study quality-of-life issues in patients with Graves' orbitopathy.

-- Dr. James Garrity completed residency training in ophthalmology at Mayo Clinic in Minnesota prior to completing fellowship training in oculoplastic and orbital surgery and neuro-ophthalmology at the University of Pittsburgh and Allegheny General Hospital with Dr. Jack Kennerdell.
-Dr. Garrity then became a staff consultant at Mayo Clinic where he has practiced actively for the past 20 years.
+Dr. Garrity completed residency training in ophthalmology at Mayo Clinic before completing fellowship training in oculoplastic and orbital surgery and neuro-ophthalmology at the University of Pittsburgh and Allegheny General Hospital with Dr. Jack Kennerdell.
+Dr. Garrity then became a staff consultant at Mayo Clinic, where he has practiced for the past 20 years.